Your Questions Answered About Two Years Of Full Time Motorhome Travelling

 If you want to take a look at some of our driving in Italy, you can have a laugh here.

 We mainly wild camp and have more often than not found free spots to stay the night.

 There are some countries, however, that don’t allow wild camping (Croatia and Slovenia) and one country where it’s not such a good idea (Morocco).

 For us, wild camping just means that you are not in an official camper parking area or camping ground.
 This could be beside a beach, along the roadside, in the bush or even in a supermarket carpark.

 In some of the Scandinavian countries (Sweden, Finland and Norway) there are laws allowing the right-of-access to wild camp providing you follow a few simple rules.
 These rules state you must keep 150 metres away from inhabited buildings, if you wish to stay more than two nights you must seek permission and above all else you must be considerate and thoughtful.

 The best place we’ve wild camped was in Greece.
 We would often wake up to million dollar vistas; from crystal clear oceans of Vourvourou right outside our door, to the Greek ruins of Delphi, and the mountaintop monasteries of Meteora to name a few.
-It probably helped that we were there in the low season as during the summer many of our spots could have been overrun with tourists and may have had parking restrictions imposed.
+It probably helped that we were there in the low season as during the summer many of our spots could be overrun with tourists and may have parking restrictions imposed.